 Apparently not satisfied with the idea of selling quarter-million-dollar PSLs, Sacramento Mayor Kevin Johnson has a new idea for building a new Kings arena: He’s convening a task force to solicit ideas for funding an arena.
 He doesn’t know who’ll be on the task force yet, but it’s apparently based on one that former Sacramento Mayor Joe Serna Jr. formed in 1996 to bring major-league baseball to Sacramento, and since that worked out so well … oh, wait.

 Judging from the text of his speech, Johnson’s self-appointed role yesterday seemed to be that of motivational speaker: “Look out those windows.
 Let yourself dream.
 You will see there are many options — options everywhere.
 Let’s get after them.”
-But the mayor also set out what he called buy liquid lorazepam four “guiding principals” (that’s how his blog spells it) for arena negotiations:
+But the mayor also set out what he called four “guiding principals” (that’s how his blog spells it) for arena negotiations:

 Rule Number One: Taxpayer Comes First.
 The deal must make sense for taxpayers.

 Rule Number Two: City Will Not Be Used As Leverage.
 We won’t be a stalking horse for another city.

 Rule Number Three: We Will Negotiate On Even Terms.
 We will have the best lawyers and consultants.